mattcarlotta/subskribble/README.md

 # Notes
+⚠️ If running into authentication failures when attempting to connect to psql, please follow this guide: <a href="https://connect.boundlessgeo.com/docs/suite/4.8/dataadmin/pgGettingStarted/firstconnect.html">Getting Started</a>

 ⚠️ When running `npm run seeds`, a user account will be created that will be seeded with data.
 You may bypass signing up with a valid email and instead sign into this account for testing purposes:
 ```
 login: betatester@subskribble.com